nanoLogika/ACadSvgStudio/README.md

 # ACad SVG Studio

-A simple application to load and convert AutoCAD documents from DWG to SVG using [ACadSVG](https://github.com/nanoLogika/ACadSvg) and [ACadSharp](https://github.com/DomCR/ACadSharp).
+A simple application to load and convert AutoCAD documents (DWG or DXF) to SVG using [ACadSVG](https://github.com/nanoLogika/ACadSvg) and [ACadSharp](https://github.com/DomCR/ACadSharp).
 SVG code can be viewed and edited in a Scintilla text editor.
 The resulting drawing is displayed in an integrated browser control.

 *ACad SVG Studio* was designed to support projects with a produktLogika product configurator